-Instead, let the experienced Bakersfield auto accident attorneys at The Dominguez Firm deal with the insurance companies and their adjusters while you concentrate on feeling better.
+Instead, let the experienced Bakersfield car accident lawyers at The Dominguez Firm deal with the insurance companies and their adjusters while you concentrate on feeling better.

-What Should I Do if I’m Involved in a Car Accident Bakersfield?
+What Should I Do if I’m Involved in a Car Accident in Bakersfield?

 Do the following right after your car accident:

 - If it’s possible to do so without putting anyone in danger, move to safety.
 This is especially true if your accident was on a busy road or freeway.

 - Check yourself and others for injuries if you can.
 Don’t move anyone who’s injured.

 - Call 911 right away.
 If you can’t because you’re injured, have someone else do it for you.

 - Seek immediate medical attention for your injuries.
 Even if you think you’re fine, go to an emergency room or see your doctor as soon as possible.
 You may have dangerous internal injuries and not know it.
 Plus, you could be in a state of shock or had an adrenaline rush and not realize you’re injured.